Service: Liban Art Deco Watch with AS 1200 Movement

-I lift the main barrel with a piece of Rodico so it doesn’t accidentally engage the wheel train.
-You can also remove it after you lifted the wheel train.
+Lift the main barrel with a piece of Rodico so it doesn’t accidentally engage the wheel train.
+You can also remove it after you lifted the wheel train, just to be safe.

 Lift the center wheel, the 3rd wheel, 4th wheel, and escape wheel.